DavidJRobertson/woody/README.md

     $ woody deploy

-to deploy your Woody site on to Amazon S3 (be sure to enter your AWS credentials correctly into the configuration file.)
+to deploy your Woody site on to Amazon S3.
+Be sure to enter your AWS credentials correctly into the configuration file.

 **SCREENCAST COMING SOON!**